actions/dependency-review-action/README.md

 ### Dependency Scoping

 By default the action will only fail on `runtime` dependencies that have vulnerabilities or unacceptable licenses, ignoring `development` dependencies.
 You can override this behavior with the `fail-on-scopes` option, which will allow you to list the specific dependency scopes you care about.
 The possible values are: `unknown`, `runtime`, and `development`.
 Note: Filtering by scope will not be supported on GHES just yet, as the REST API's introduction of `scope` will be released in an upcoming version.
+We will treat all dependencies on GHES as having a `runtime` scope and thus will not be filtered away.

 ```yaml
 - name: Dependency Review